 As not all columns and/or rows will be typically shown in a graph as the maximal numbers of elements shown is restricted (see above), the user has basically two possibilities to change the visible columns or rows.
-Firstly, columns and rows can be selected by the selection dialogues, see Column and row selection.
+Firstly, columns and rows can be selected by the selection dialogues.
 Secondly, the user can click with the right or left mouse button on the buttons for table dimensions to mode one row or column up or down.